System Design Space

 Public launch of PyTorch

-Meta AI Research open-sources PyTorch as a Python-first framework with eager execution and a dynamic computation graph.
+Meta AI Research open-sources PyTorch as a Python-oriented framework with eager execution and a dynamic computation graph.

 2017